 How can asset owners integrate an equity factor allocation into their existing roster of active managers?

-Below, we can see how the passive allocation can be reduced while staying within the overall risk constraint.
+Below, we can see how the indexed allocation can be reduced while staying within the overall risk constraint.
 For example, the top bar chart shows that it is possible to fund a factor program without necessarily defunding active management.
-A 40% weight to core passive corresponds to approximately 40% and 20% weights to the active and factor allocations, respectively.
+A 40% weight to core indexed corresponds to approximately 40% and 20% weights to the active and factor allocations, respectively.

 The bottom bar chart shows that this set of weights distributes almost all of the active risk to the active managers, implying that deviations in the equity program’s active return will most likely be due to decisions by the active managers.